Spike1031/ros2-cv-perception/README.md

-# YOLO Object Detection and Counting Demo
+# YOLOv8 Object Detection, Counting and Tracking Demo

-This project implements a YOLO-based object detection and counting pipeline using Python and OpenCV.
+This project demonstrates a computer vision pipeline for traffic scene perception, including object detection, object counting, and multi-object tracking using YOLOv8 and ByteTrack.

 ## Features